Skip to main content

 For example, travel bloggers may prefer Instagram, video gamers may prefer Twitch, and software professionals may prefer YouTube.
 YouTube Live, Facebook Live, Instagram Live, and Twitch are examples of social media platforms you can broadcast on.

 If your audience uses multiple social media platforms or has less of a social media presence, it’s better to use a platform that specializes in live streams.
-Examples of these include Restream, Dacast, and Brightcove
+Examples of these include Restream, Dacast, and Brightcove.

 These platforms let you stream on websites and multiple social media platforms simultaneously.
 They also provide monetization tools, analytic reports, tech support, and more.